spheredev/oozaru/README.md

-**Oozaru** is a lightweight implementation of the [Sphere](https://github.com/spheredev/neosphere) game engine API for the Web, written in TypeScript and based on standard HTML and JavaScript technologies;
-the engine is designed to run in most modern browsers without any third-party browser plugins.
+**Oozaru** is a lightweight implementation of the [Sphere](https://github.com/spheredev/neosphere) game engine API for the Web, written purely in JavaScript and based on standard HTML and JavaScript technologies; the engine is designed to run out-of-the-box in most modern browsers with no required build step.

 Oozaru is currently in beta, but will eventually be fully integrated into the official Sphere development toolchain.